microsoft/FHIR-Analytics-Pipelines/FhirToDataLake/docs/Data-Mapping.md

 }
 ```

-## 2. Query parquet data on Synapse
+## Query Parquet data on Synapse
-We provide PowerShell script [Set-SynapseEnvironment.ps1](../scripts/Set-SynapseEnvironment.ps1) to create default EXTERNAL TABLEs and VIEWs on Synapse serverless SQL pool.
-You can follow this [document](https://docs.microsoft.com/en-us/azure/synapse-analytics/sql/query-parquet-files) and refer to our default [SQL scripts](https://github.com/microsoft/FHIR-Analytics-Pipelines/tree/main/FhirToDataLake/scripts/sql/Resources)  to manually create customized TABLEs and VIEWs step by step.
+The PowerShell script [Set-SynapseEnvironment.ps1](../scripts/Set-SynapseEnvironment.ps1) creates a default EXTERNAL TABLEs and VIEWs on Synapse serverless SQL pool.
+For more information, see [Query Parquet files using serverless SQL pool in Azure Synapse Analytics](https://docs.microsoft.com/en-us/azure/synapse-analytics/sql/query-parquet-files) and refer to the default [SQL scripts](https://github.com/microsoft/FHIR-Analytics-Pipelines/tree/main/FhirToDataLake/scripts/sql/Resources) to manually create customized TABLEs and VIEWs.

-Here we show the general rules of our default TABLEs and VIEWs defintions.
+Below are general rules of the default TABLEs and VIEWs defintions.

-### A. Definitons for EXTERNAL TABLE
+### Definitons for EXTERNAL TABLE

-Each EXTERNAL TABLE linked to all parquet files for a specific resource type, they have names like ```"[fhir].[{resource type name}]"```.
+Each EXTERNAL TABLE is linked to all Parquet files for a specific resource type.
+They have names such as ```"[fhir].[{resource type name}]"```.

-EXTERNAL TABLE can directly parse nested data in parquet files so we expand nested data till the leaf field, but it cannot handle parse repeated data in parquet files, we define columns link to repeated root field, it can automaticly wrap them into single Json string when be queried.
+EXTERNAL TABLE can directly parse nested data in Parquet files.
+Nested data is expanded to the leaf field, but it can't handle parse repeated data in Parquet files.
+Columsn are defined and linked to the repeated root field.
+It automatically wraps them into single JSON string when they are queried.

 1. Columns for leaf fields.